-The cost of living in the off-base community can be expensive.
-Japan is relatively a high-cost of living area.
+The cost of living in the off-base community can be expensive, particularly moving in to a new rental.
+Japan is relatively a high-cost of living area; monitor cost of living allowance (COLA) and currency exchange rates, but do not depend on COLA for rent payments as this allowance is subject to change.
 Please plan accordingly.

 Passports and Visas

 Ensure member and/or dependents have the required passports and/or visa prior to final out-processing.
 Member and/or dependents are not allowed to final out-process without the required passports/visas in hand for themselves (if applicable) and/or dependents.
 Members electing the accompanied tour will not be permitted to out-process without having the required passports/visas in hand for themselves (if applicable) and/or dependents.